 Gai/Moo bing (chicken/pork grilled skewers) – The meat is usually marinated in a sweet soy sauce and grilled.
 We have also seen all kinds of seafood (baby octopus, squid, scallops) meatballs and tofu on sticks as well.

 Pad krapao moo (stir-fried pork with basil) – it comes with rice and a fried or boiled egg.
 Like the American burger or the Aussie meat pie, everyone has their version of this simple and delicious dish.

 Additional dishes to try – level up your cafes in Bangkok street cred.

-Pak boong (morning glory) – similar to spinach or kale it’s stir-fried with garlic, soy sauce, oyster sauce and chilli.
-It’s comes heaping with steam and flavour, a great side dish or main dish for vegetarians.
+Pak boong (morning glory) – similar to spinach or kale it’s stir-fried with garlic, soy sauce, oyster sauce and chili.
+It comes heaping with steam and flavor, a great side dish or main dish for vegetarians.
 This is a great dish to try during a Bangkok foodie tour with 2019 Responsible Tourism Companies: Courageous Kitchen Homemade Noodle Making Class.

 Even a vegetarian Bangkok foodie can find something amazing!

 If you’ve read the above, you’ve probably already gathered where you can make it veggie and where you can’t.
 Most stir fry dishes can easily be made without meat or with tofu if the stall has that.
 Pak boing (morning glory) is a great dish to try if they don’t have morning glory ask for any greens (pak choy, choi sum, kale, spinach) they will throw something together for you.
 They do use oyster sauce which you can ask for vegetarian and they’ll either do without the sauce or substitute with a mushroom sauce instead.

 Unfortunately, we found that most soups are pre-made with meat and bone broth so these dishes will not be suitable for you.